-Note: As the office is run by volunteers, there may be times when office is closed during regular hours, especially during the COVID-19 pandemic.
-Please call the RAO office first to see if someone is in the office before you visit the office.
-You can always leave a message on our office phone, with any concerns or questions you have, and our staff will get back to you as soon as possible, at this time this may be two or three days.
+Note: Please call the RAO office to see if someone is in the office before you visit the office.
+You may leave a voice mail with any concerns or questions you have, and our staff will get back to you as soon as possible.

 Airman & Family Readiness Center

 Important Phone Numbers